Can You Carry a Gun in a Commercial Vehicle?

 Can You Carry A Gun In A Commercial Vehicle?

 Although the federal government does not have a law against carrying a concealed weapon in a commercial vehicle, drivers still must obey local laws.
+Laws for concealed carry for CDL drivers are much like any other profession.
 Each state has its own D.O.T. regulations on weapons but not all of them allow firearms.
 As is the case with buying a weapon everywhere, background checks and permits must be obtained before moving forward with the purchase.
 If a driver’s request to obtain a firearm is denied, keeping something like a baseball bat in their truck is a common alternative.
 But baseball bats are not a worthy adversary of a gun.